Skip to content

 „The Formation of ASSITEJ“ by Ann M. Shaw, ASSITEJ Annual 1996/97.
 Yearbook of Theatre for Children and Young People, 1996.

-One Theatre World Symposium (ASSITEJ USA), Seattle Children´s Theatre, Seattle, Washington, USA (Mai 10, 1995)
+One Theatre World Symposium (ASSITEJ USA), Seattle Children´s Theatre, Seattle, Washington, USA (10th May, 1995)

 30th Anniversary of ASSITEJ International

 The ASSITEJ Executive Committee met in 1995 during the One Theatre World Symposium in Seattle, USA.
-At the same time, the 30th anniversary of the World Association was celebrated there.
-To mark the occassion Ann M. Shaw (ASSITEJ USA) wrote the first chronicle about the ASSITEJ.
-It gives an insight into the development of the ASSITEJ International between 1965 and 1995.
-The chronicle describes the difficult period during the Cold War up to the modernization of the association throughout new initiatives and international exchanges.
+At the same time, the World Association celebrated its 30th anniversary.
+To mark the occasion, Ann M. Shaw (ASSITEJ USA) wrote the first ever chronicle about the ASSITEJ, giving an insight into the development of the ASSITEJ International between 1965 and 1995.
+The chronicle describes the difficult period during the Cold War, up to the modernisation of the association, throughout new initiatives and international exchanges.
 The chronicle was published in the yearbook of ASSITEJ 1996/97.

 2002

-In July 2002, the 14.
-ASSITEJ World Congress was held in Seoul under the theme “Why and How to Mix Tradition and Technology”.
-This is the first World Congress to be held in Asia.
-With over 700 representatives from abroad and 300 from Korea, it was the largest world congress to date.
-More than 30 performances from Argentina, China, Belgium, Denmark, Great Britain, Japan, Korea, the Philippines, Sri Lanka, Spain and Sweden were shown at the ASSITEJ World Congress.
+In July 2002, the 14th ASSITEJ World Congress was held in Seoul, on the theme of “Why and How to Mix Tradition and Technology”.
+This was the first World Congress to be held in Asia.
+With over 700 representatives from abroad and 300 from Korea, it was the largest congress to date.
+More than 30 performances from Argentina, China, Belgium, Denmark, Great Britain, Japan, Korea, the Philippines, Sri Lanka, Spain and Sweden were on show at the event.

 2008